KeremAliAkyuz/CurrencyApp/README.md

 As default application scrapes data per 1 minute from internet.You can change this interval with navigate to pythonApp/crontab file and fix it.

 ### Postgres
-I upload a screenshot shows how data stored in database.
+I uploaded a screenshot shows how data stored in database.